gerdablum/applied-dl-drumsticks/README.md

 ```
 create_labels(OUTPUT_FOLDER_LABELS, ANNOTATIONS, flip=True)
 ```
+### Run Training
+To run a training, the first step is to adapt the config.yaml file.
+TODO
 ## Performance and Results (for assignment 2)
 ### Data collected so far
 I recorded videos of myself playing some common stick technique exercises and took the first 10 seconds of the video.
 From that I exported every 5th frame and took it into the training data set.